 - Don't fill out any forms that ask for personal information.

-Get better at identifying fraud by visiting the AOL Mail Security site.
+Get better at identifying fraud by visiting our Safety and Security page.

 What happens to my billing when canceling my AOL Plan?